GamingWolf/StellarisModGrabber/README.md

 # StellarisModGrabber

-Grabs Stellaris mods for MP sessions.
+Makes switching around mods for MP games easier.

 I created this program because I got tired of manually editing mods in and out and then not even having the right ones downloaded.
 So I made this.